What are your opening hours?

 Is it possible to get an exchange or refund?

-There are several hotels in Kingston offering Lumina Borealis hotel packages that include different options needed to make your trip a magical experience.
-Participating hotels include: All Suites Whitney Manor, Ambassador Hotel & Conference Centre, Delta Hotels Kingston Waterfront, Green Acres Inn, Holiday Inn Express + Suites, Holiday Inn Kingston Waterfront, Ramada Kingston Hotel & Conference Centre, Residence Inn By Marriott Kingston Hotel Water’s Edge, The Secret Garden Inn and Thriftlodge Kingston.
+There are several hotels in Kingston offering overnight stays that allow you to make your trip a magical experience.
+Hotels include: All Suites Whitney Manor, Ambassador Hotel & Conference Centre, Delta Hotels Kingston Waterfront, Green Acres Inn, Holiday Inn Express + Suites, Holiday Inn Kingston Waterfront, Ramada Kingston Hotel & Conference Centre, Residence Inn By Marriott Kingston Hotel Water’s Edge, The Secret Garden Inn and Thriftlodge Kingston.

 Please contact hotel directly for more details.